 If you require accreditation to cover major matches at Lord’s, including Test matches, One Day Internationals, and the ECB domestic one-day final please contact the ECB Media Operations Team: 020 7432 1200 or email@example.com.
 MCC does not issue passes for major matches at Lord’s.

-Accreditation for non-major matches at Lord's, including Middlesex games, can be obtained via MCC’s Media & Public Affairs Office.
+Accreditation for non-major matches at Lord's, including Middlesex games, can be obtained via MCC’s Media & Communications Office.

 The closing date for applications for non-major matches is ten working days before the first day of the match.

 For specific filming and photography requests please contact MCC’s Filming & Photography Manager, Clare Skinner: 020 7616 8522 or firstname.lastname@example.org

 All applications for MCC accreditation at Lord’s must be made online at least 7 days prior to the match via the Media and Photographer Accreditation form.

 In addition, you may be asked to submit one of the following: two recently published articles (print media); recordings of two recent reports (radio and TV media); a letter from a broadcast organisation which intends to air your work (independent TV production companies); original tear sheets and photos with credits of the issuing organisation (photographers); three recently published articles with your byline (online media).